Usher (musician): Musical style and influences

+Usher cites Michael Jackson as his biggest musical influence.

 Usher's music is generally R&B, but also incorporates pop among other genres.
 Elias Leight of Rolling Stone wrote that "catching pop's waves has always been one of Usher's greatest strengths, whether that means collaborating with Lil Jon when crunk was going mainstream or charging into EDM".
 Complex stated that Usher provided some of "the best of pop music in R&B".
 His narratives have an autobiographical nature of emphasis on lifestyle, relationships and love, resembling "an R&B Casanova".
 Usher was new jack swing oriented, while My Way contained influences of soul.
-8701 "introduces touches of '80s rock guitar and the minimal rhythm of '80s hip hop" displaying versatility, according to NME's Lucy O'Brien.
+8701 "introduces touches of '80s rock guitar and the minimal rhythm of '80s hip-hop" displaying versatility, according to NME's Lucy O'Brien.
 Confessions is viewed as a "top-of-the-line pop-soul showcase", with established critic Robert Hilburn of Los Angeles Times seeing lead single "Yeah!" as something Michael Jackson would have created "if he still had the old Thriller magic".
 Here I Stand was noted as more ballad-heavy by critics, where the title track's usage of jazz notably drew comparisons to Stevie Wonder.
-Raymond V Raymond was described as a "skillful fusion of R&B/hip-hop/pop" by Billboard.
+Raymond v.
+Raymond was described as a "skillful fusion of R&B/hip-hop/pop" by Billboard.
 Looking 4 Myself further explored progressive R&B, hip hop ballads, and synth pop, with its overall sound coined "hybrid pop" for its dynamic incorporation of EDM, dubstep, neo soul, and funk.
 Hard II Love sees Rolling Stones Maura Johnston view it to "stretch the boundaries of R&B while winding toward the brooding atmospherics that have enveloped much of pop over the past 12 months".